New Zealand disruptive pattern material: 2003 New Zealand Desert DPM (NZDDPM)

 The first NZDF contingents deployed to Afghanistan wore 1997 pattern NZDPM.
 A desert version of NZDPM first appeared in 2003 with the deployment to Iraq.
 The pattern is based on British two-colour desert DPM.
 Visually the NZDDPM pattern has dithering between the brown and sand colours whereas the British pattern has none.

 2008 Uniform update

 In late 2008, the New Zealand Army commenced issue of a new combat uniform.
-It was still in the 1997 NZDPM colours, but made in ripstop material and in a new cut somewhat similar to the U.S Army Combat Uniform.
-Velcro patches on the arms enable the wearer to display removeable identifying badges, such as the New Zealand flag and the round Kiwi bird emblem, as used in overseas deployments.
+It was still in the 1997 NZDPM colours, but made in ripstop material and in a new cut somewhat similar to the U.S. Army Combat Uniform.
+Velcro patches on the arms enable the wearer to display removable identifying badges, such as the New Zealand flag and the round Kiwi bird emblem, as used in overseas deployments.

 A NZDDPM version of the 2008 combat uniform was issued for use in Afghanistan, the Sinai and Lebanon.
 NZDDPM was replaced in 2014 with New Zealand Multi-Terrain Pattern.

 New Zealand Cadet Forces

-Examples of the temperate variant of NZDPM were also worn by the New Zealand Cadet Forces.
+Examples of the temperate variant of NZDPM are also worn by the New Zealand Cadet Forces.